nhAnik/surl/README.md

-# Backend api server for a URL shortener
+# Backend API server for a URL shortener

 ## Setup